Skip to main content

 Brinqa solution cloud architecture

 Before diving into backup policies, let's first explore the architecture and components of Brinqa solution.
-The following diagram outlines how data flows into the Brinqa Platform, gets processed by the Cyber Risk app, and is then stored in the databases.
-This overview provides insight into Brinqa's backup policies.
+The following diagram outlines how data flows into the Brinqa Platform, gets processed by the Cyber Risk app, and is then stored in one of two database types: Online Transaction Processing (OLTP) or Online Analytical Processing (OLAP):

 Figure 1.
 Brinqa solution cloud architecture diagram.